Ally McBeal: Reception

 Upon premiering in 1997, the show was an instant hit, averaging around 11 million viewers per episode.
 The show's second season saw an increase in ratings and soon became a top 20 show, averaging around 13 million viewers per episode.
 The show's ratings began to decline in the third season, but stabilized in the fourth season after Robert Downey Jr. joined the regular cast as Ally's boyfriend Larry Paul, and a fresher aesthetic was created by new art director Matthew DeCoste.
-However, Downey's character was written out after the end of the season due to the actor's troubles with drug addiction.
+However, Downey's character was written out after the end of the season due to Downey's troubles with drug addiction.

 The first two seasons, as well as the fourth, remain the most critically acclaimed and saw the most awards success at the Emmys, SAG Awards and the Golden Globes.
 In 2007, Ally McBeal placed #48 on Entertainment Weekly's 2007 "New TV Classics" list.